-Daylight savings time is here and spring has finally arrived in Chicago.
+Spring has finally arrived in Chicago… I think.
 For golfers this means it is time to start heading out to the golf course and regain your mid-season form as quickly as possible.
 However, before you head out to that practice tee and start hitting large bucket after large bucket, make sure you get prepared to use this opportunity to improve your game to have the best summer of your golfing career.

 So far in my career, I’ve been able to teach students in both a year-round and six month golfing climate and the one difference that I always hear is that the year-round climate has an advantage because golfers can practice and improve without a break.
 My students in the cooler climates blame the winter months as their downfall for slow improvement and forgetting key swing concepts.